ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance

 \section{Conclusions}

 In this work, we highlight the problem of weakened compositional ability due to individualized fine-tuning and provide an analysis of the causes of this problem from experimental observations and information-theoretic perspectives.
+We discovered that this weakening effect is primarily attributed to the semantic shift of the customized concepts throughout the fine-tuning process.
+As the model undergoes fine-tuning, the representations of these concepts gradually drift away from their original meanings, leading to a misalignment with the intended semantics.
+This semantic drift complicates the model's ability to accurately sample from the joint conditional distribution, ultimately hindering its performance in generating or understanding the intended outcomes based on the fine-tuned concepts.
 We then introduce a new approach, termed ClassDiffusion, which mitigates the weakening of compositional ability by restoring the original semantic space.
 Finally, we present comprehensive experimental results showcasing the efficacy of ClassDiffusion and the fresh perspectives it offers on interconnected fields.